van-essa/Battleships-Game-Project/README.md

 ## Features
 ### Existing Features
-* Random board generation for user board which places ships on the board
-* Random board generation for hidden board which places ships on a board which the user cannot see
-* Play against the computer
-* Accepts user input for Name, Row and Column
-* Maintains scores
-* Input validation and error-checking
+A random board is displayed for the user's board and place their ships.
+A random board is shown with hidden ships for the computer, so the user cannot visualise it.
+Then, the user can start playing aginst the computer and has to add their Name, Rows Number and Column Letter.
+Then the computer randomly chooses its coordination.
+During the game, the scores are maintained, and validation and error-checking are displayed whiles:
-    * The user cannot enter coordinates outside of the grid
+- The User cannot enter guesses outside of the board
-    * The user cannot enter the same coordinates twice
+- The User cannot enter the same guesses twice
-    * The user must enter a number between 1-8 for rows
+- The User must enter a number between 1-8 for rows
-    * The user must enter a letter between A-H for columns
+- The User must enter a letter between A-H for columns
-* Randomly creates the computer guesses

-In this game of Battleships, the player and computer each have up to 10 turns to find the opponents 5 battleships, and the winner if whoever finds all 5 first.
+In this game of Ultimate Battleships, both the player and computer have up to ten turns to find the opponent's five battleships.
+Whoever manages to sink the five battleships before ten turns is the winner.
+If no one syncs them all in ten turns, then the game is over, and there is no winner.

-There are three boards, the Player's Board and the Computer's Board which are both displayed, and a hidden board which holds the position of the computer's battleships which the player needs to find.
+There are three boards, where two of them are displayed.
+The Player's Board and the Computer's Board.
+One hidden board holds the position of the computer's battleships the player needs to find.

-Each  board has 8 rows and 8 columns, the rows are 1 to 8, and the columns are A to H, and each cell contains a space.
+Each board has 8 rows and 8 columns; the rows are 1 to 8, the columns are A to H, and each cell contains a space.

-Each battleship occupies one cell, and before the game starts, the computer generates the position of 5 battleships that the player and computer need to find to win, and populates the player and hidden boards with them by replacing the space with a "@".
-The computer board is left blank so that the player cannot see the computers choices.
+Each battleship occupies one cell, and before the game starts, the computer generates the position of the five battleships.
+The player and computer need to find them to win and populate the player and hidden boards with them by replacing the space with a "@".
+The computer board is left blank so that the player cannot see the choices of the computer.

-The Player enters a ship row and column, and the computer generates a ship row and column.
+The player enters a ship row and column, and the computer generates a ship row and column.

-If the player row and column does not find a battleship on the computers hidden board, the message "Sorry you missed" is displayed and the cell of the displayed computer board is populated with a -.
+If the player row and column do not find a battleship on the hidden computer board, the message "Oh, no, you missed!" is displayed.
+The cell of the displayed computer board is populated with a -.

-If the player row and column does find a battleship on the computers hidden board, the message "congratulations you have hit the battleship" is displayed and the cell of the displayed computer board is populated with an X.
+Suppose the player row and column find a battleship on the computer's hidden board.
+In that case, the message "Congratulations {username}, you hit a  battleship!" is displayed.
+The cell of the displayed computer board is populated with an X.

 The computers generated row and column are displayed.

-If the computer row and column does not find a battleship on the players board, the message "Phew the computer missed" is displayed and the cell of the players board is replaced with an -.
+If the computer row and column do not find a battleship on the player's board, the message "Yeyy, the computer missed!" is displayed.
+The cell of the player's board is replaced with an -.

-If the computer row and column does find a battleship on the players board, the message "your battleship has been hit" is displayed and the @ in the cell is replaced with an X.
+If the computer's row and column guess find a battleship on the player's board, "Oh no, your battleship has been hit!" is displayed.
+The @ in the cell is replaced with an X.

-After each turn, the number of turns remaining is displayed and control returns for the player to enter their next row and column if the turns are under 10.
+After each turn, the number of turns remaining is displayed, and control returns for the player to enter their next row and column if the turns are under 10.

 ### Future Features
-* Allow the user to select the board size
+In future features, the Ultimate Battleships game should contain:
+- Game difficulty
+  - Choosing the number of turns
-* Allow the user to select the number of ships
+  - Choosing the number of ships
-* Allow the user to position the ships themselves
-* Have ships larger than 1x1
-* Different game modes
-    * Not limited to 10 turns
-    * Option to select how many turns you would like
+  - Board size choice
+- Positioning the ships wherever the user wants

 ## Testing
 I have manually tested this project by doing the following: